 Contact Progent for Pentest Consulting

-To find out more information about Progent's consulting services for NodeZero-based penetration testing, call Progent at 800-993-9400 or see Contact Progent.
+To find out more information about Progent's consulting services for NodeZero-powered pentesting, call Progent at 800-993-9400 or visit Contact Progent.

 Ransomware 24x7 Hot Line: Call 800-462-8800

-Progent's Ransomware 24x7 Hot Line is designed to guide you to take the crucial first steps in responding to a ransomware assault by putting out the fire.
-Progent's remote ransomware expert can help businesses to identify and isolate breached devices and guard clean resources from being compromised.
-If your network has been breached by any version of ransomware, don't panic.
-Get immediate help by calling Progent's Ransomware Hot Line at 800-462-8800.
-For details, see Progent's Ransomware 24x7 Hot Line.
+Progent's Ransomware 24x7 Hot Line is designed to help organizations to complete the time-critical first steps in responding to a ransomware assault by stopping the bleeding.
+Progent's remote ransomware expert can help you to identify and quarantine breached devices and guard clean assets from being compromised.
+If your network has been breached by any strain of ransomware, don't panic.
+Get help quickly by calling Progent's Ransomware Hot Line at 800-462-8800.
+For more information, see Progent's Ransomware 24x7 Hot Line.